THE GREEK COUNCIL

 The Iota Kappa chapter, founded at the College in 1960, has received the Charles E. Lutton Award for the best chapter in the state.
 Sinfonia sponsors the annual Reynaldo Rovers All-American concert, a high school jazz festival, and the spring musical in cooperation with the Wig and Buckle Theater Company.

-Phi Sigma Sigma is a national sorority that received recognition by the College in 1996.
+Phi Sigma is a national sorority that received recognition by the College in 1996.
 The sorority strives to create an environment that fosters the advancement of womanhood and the growth and development of each member.
-Phi Sigma Sigma sisters participate in philanthropic service each year.
+Phi Sigma sisters participate in philanthropic service each year.

 Sigma Alpha Iota, a nationally recognized professional women’s music fraternity, strives to further the cause of music through the development of talent.
 The Delta Alpha chapter, established at the College in 1961, admits women with a 2.5 or higher GPA and a strong interest in music.
 SAI sponsors campus concerts and co-sponsors the spring musical with Sinfonia and Alpha Phi Omega.

 Tau Kappa Epsilon is the first national social fraternity to receive College recognition and approval.
 Formal acceptance into the national organization occurred in 1988.
+The organization’s mission is to aid men in their mental, moral, and social development for life.
+Tau Kappa Epsilon contributes to the advancement of society through the personal growth of members and service to others.